francescodelprato/francescodelprato.github.io/index.md

 #### About me

-I am a Postdoctoral Fellow at the [Paris School of Economics](https://www.parisschoolofeconomics.eu/en/).
+I am a Postdoctoral Fellow at the [Paris School of Economics](https://www.parisschoolofeconomics.eu/en/), on the Academic Job Market 2023/2024.

 I received a joint Ph.D. in Business Economics between the [IMT School for Advanced Studies](https://imtlucca.it) and [KU Leuven](https://www.kuleuven.be/english/kuleuven/index.html).
 During my Ph.D., I spent a year as a Research Fellow at [CERGE-EI](https://www.cerge-ei.cz) in the Czech Republic.